cirosantilli/libstreaming-examples/README.md

 Shows how to use the RTSP server.

+After installing, find the LAN IP of your phone, and you can then view an `rtsp://` stream of the camera on port 1234, e.g. from VLC as:

+    vlc rtsp://192.168.0.20:1234

 ### Example 2

 Shows how to start a stream and obtain a SDP that you will then want to hand to the receiver.